Managing challenging behaviour in adults

 Such a collaborative method means you can sometimes come across instances of challenging behaviour displayed by adults in Girlguiding.

 Please remember that your first priority is the safety of yourself, girls and adult members.
 If somebody's behaviour is dangerous or unlawful, whether they're a Girlguiding member or not, contact the police.

-If you're concerned a child is at risk, contact the Girlguiding Safeguarding Team on [email protected].
+If you're concerned a young member or vulnerable adult is experiencing, or is at risk of experiencing, harm, contact the Girlguiding Safeguarding team on [email protected].

 What do we mean by challenging behaviour?

 Challenging behaviour is conduct we find unacceptable in some way.
 Behaviour becomes unacceptable when it hurts or undermines others.
 Or it's socially inappropriate in a negative or damaging way to other people, or to a project (within Girlguiding or otherwise), regardless of intention.

 If the behaviour from a volunteer, then they may be in breach of the Volunteer Code of Conduct.

 - Language that can undermine other people’s self-esteem

 - Silence, actively ignoring people or disengagement